Education

 Teaching

 Dr. Pajoohesh-Ganji is the Director Minor in Human Anatony, "Ethics for Translational Sciences” (ANAT 6219), “Human Microscopic Anatomy” (ANAT2150), and “Functional Human Neuroanatomy” (ANAT 210) courses.
+She teaches Histology, Neuroanatomy, and Ethics to undergraduates, graduates, medical, and physician assistant students.

 Centers and Institutes